coderkol95/Telecom_churn/README.md

 AdaBoost|	271500|	84.96|	15.04|	0.607595|	0.774779|
 Gradient Boosting Machine|	228000|	83.19|	16.81|	0.601921|	0.768266|
 Logistic regression|	226500|	83.19|	16.81|	0.601279|	0.767798|

+Balancing the dataset did not show any improvement in prediction performance.

+Some noteworthy observations:

+* Threshold from the ROC curve comes to ~0.29
+* On training the Multinomial NB with this data, we obtained a recall of 92%.
+But the F1 score was ~52%
+* On training different combinations of voting classifiers with one high recall model and one high precision model, it could not beat the AdaBoost model's  F1 score

+AdaBoost was used as the production model.
+The entire dataset was used for fitting the preprocessing pipeline.
+Subsequently the AdaBoost model was trained on the entire dataset.
+The preprocessing and model pickle files were written to the disk for use in deployed model.

 # Business summary